 - Practice non-violence in rides.
 Use kindness and avoidance before conflict.
 This includes avoiding rude or dismissive language or gestures to vehicles or other people.

 - Leave spaces as you found them, if not in better condition.
-Do not leave items or litter, alter or destroy landscaping or property, damage vehicles, etc. Accidents happen so take responsibility if they do.
+Do not leave items or litter, alter or destroy landscaping or property, damage vehicles, etc. Accidents happen but always take responsibility if they do.

 - Be aware and mindful of your surroundings and those around you.
 Remember that you are not the only one at the ride or event and others deserve to enjoy it as well.
 This also includes our neighbors and neighborhoods are we ride.
 Some temporary disruption is unavoidable but positivity can go a long way.

 - Use basic ride etiquette on rides.
 Respect ride leaders and their directions.
 Follow the ride pace.
 Don’t act in an unsafe manor.
 Watch for others around you and for unsafe conditions.
+Don’t pass too close.
 Signal and communicate to others and ride leaders as things happen.

 - Do not ride or attend events if you are not in a condition to do so.
 Know your limits, ask for help if you need it, and drop off if you need to.